-- 5.20 Senior Manager Conduct Rule 4 and Individual Conduct Rule 3 both apply to a person performing an SMF. - 5.21 Individual Conduct Rule 3 relates primarily to responses from individuals to requests from the appropriate regulator and an individual's involvement in a firm's mechanisms for reporting to a regulator.
+5.20 Senior Manager Conduct Rule 4 and Individual Conduct Rule 3 both apply to a person performing an SMF.

+5.21 Individual Conduct Rule 3 relates primarily to responses from individuals to requests from the appropriate regulator and an individual's involvement in a firm's mechanisms for reporting to a regulator.
 However, Senior Manager Conduct Rule 4 imposes a greater duty on SMFs and Notified NEDs to disclose any information the appropriate regulator would reasonably expect.
 This includes making a disclosure in the absence of any request or enquiry from the appropriate regulator.
 By virtue of the position, these persons are likely to have access to greater amounts of information of potential regulatory importance and to have the expertise to recognise when this may be something the PRA or FCA would reasonably expect notice of.

-- 5.22 The PRA would not expect a person performing an SMF to disclose information which the person knows that the firm or another senior manager has already disclosed to the PRA. - 5.23 The PRA expects that in disclosing appropriately, the person will need to disclose: - sufficient information for the regulators to be able to understand the full implications of the matter being disclosed; - in a timely manner; and - to an appropriate contact at the PRA or FCA (or both), which may include the firm's usual supervisory contact.
+5.22 The PRA would not expect a person performing an SMF to disclose information which the person knows that the firm or another senior manager has already disclosed to the PRA.

+5.23 The PRA expects that in disclosing appropriately, the person will need to disclose:

+- sufficient information for the regulators to be able to understand the full implications of the matter being disclosed; - in a timely manner; and - to an appropriate contact at the PRA or FCA (or both), which may include the firm's usual supervisory contact.

-Application of the conduct rules to NEDs in scope of the SMR and Notified NEDs
+Application of the conduct rules to NEDs in scope of the SMR and Notified NEDs responsibilities under Senior Manager Conduct Rule 2 if they take reasonable steps to ensure that the Remuneration Committee complies with the requirements of Remuneration and any specific and relevant requirements imposed under section 55M of FSMA, and remains free from undue executive interference in decision-making pursuant to SYSC 7.1.22R (for credit unions) and Risk 3.5 (for CRR firms).

-- 5.24 NEDs in scope of the PRA's SMR are subject to the conduct rules, including those applicable only to Senior Managers.
+5.24 NEDs in scope of the PRA's SMR are subject to the conduct rules, including those applicable only to Senior Managers.
 As was the case under the APR, breaches of the conduct rules by NEDs in scope of the SMR are directly enforceable against the individual Senior Manager.
-Notified NEDs are subject to the three individual Conduct Rules and Senior Manager Conduct Rule 4. - 5.25 Some conduct rules apply to NEDs in scope of the SMR in respect of their limited duties only.
-For instance, the Chair of the Remuneration Committee would be likely to discharge their responsibilities under Senior Manager Conduct Rule 2 if they takereasonable steps to ensure that the Remuneration Committee complies with the requirements of Remuneration and any specific and relevant requirements imposed under section 55M of FSMA, and remains free from undue executive interference in decision-making pursuant to SYSC 7.1.22R (for credit unions) and Risk 3.5 (for CRR firms). - 5.26 By contrast, certain conduct rules, such as the duty to act with integrity, apply to NEDs in scope of the SMR and executive Senior Managers in very similar ways. - 5.27 CRR firms are also required by Fitness and Propriety 3.1 to require that all members of their management body observe Individual Conduct Rules 1-3 and Senior Manager Conduct Rule 4. - 5.28 The requirements to 'be open and cooperative with the FCA, the PRA and other regulators' (Individual Conduct Rule 3) and 'disclose appropriately any information of which the FCA or PRA would reasonably expect notice' (Senior Manager Conduct Rule 4) are particularly important for NEDs.
-As the PRA Approach Document states, if any director has 'concerns about the firm or its management and governance, the PRA will expect them to press for action to remedy the matter and, if those concerns are not addressed, to alert the PRA.'33
+Notified NEDs are subject to the three individual Conduct Rules and Senior Manager Conduct Rule 4.

+5.25 Some conduct rules apply to NEDs in scope of the SMR in respect of their limited duties only.
+For instance, the Chair of the Remuneration Committee would be likely to discharge their

+5.26 By contrast, certain conduct rules, such as the duty to act with integrity, apply to NEDs in scope of the SMR and executive Senior Managers in very similar ways.

+5.27 CRR firms are also required by Fitness and Propriety 3.1 to require that all members of their management body observe Individual Conduct Rules 1-3 and Senior Manager Conduct Rule 4.

+5.28 The requirements to 'be open and cooperative with the FCA, the PRA and other regulators' (Individual Conduct Rule 3) and 'disclose appropriately any information of which the FCA or PRA would reasonably expect notice' (Senior Manager Conduct Rule 4) are particularly important for NEDs.
+As the PRA Approach Document states, if any director has 'concerns about the firm or its management and governance, the PRA will expect them to press for action to remedy the matter and, if those concerns are not addressed, to alert the PRA.'
-The Prudential Regulation Authority's approach to banking supervision (April 2013) at paragraph 78; www.bankofengland.co.uk/publications/Documents/praapproach/bankingappr1304.pdf and The Prudential Regulation Authority's approach to insurance supervision (June 2014) at paragraph 88; www.bankofengland.co.uk/publications/Documents/praapproach/insuranceappr1406.pdf.